 For more severe tetanus, patients are likely hospitalized in the intensive care unit (ICU) with sedation and mechanical ventilation, which can affect mortality and long-term sequelae.
 Tracheostomy is preferred because endotracheal tubes may be a stimulus for muscle spasms.
 Tracheostomy is also indicated in cases where intubation is required for more than 10 days.

 Benzodiazepines are considered a cornerstone therapy for tetanus manifestations, and diazepam is the most frequently studied and utilized drug in this regard.
 It not only reduces anxiety but also causes sedation and relaxes muscles, thereby preventing lethal respiratory complications.
-Intravenous magnesium has been shown to prevent muscle spasm.
+Intravenous magnesium has been shown to prevent muscle spasms.
 Diazepam or midazolam, GABA-agonist benzodiazepines, are given as a continuous infusion to prevent respiratory or cardiovascular complications.
 To prevent spasms that last more than 5-10 seconds, diazepam should be administered IV, 10-40 mg every 1-8 hours.
 The dose of midazolam is 5-15 mg/hour IV.

-Clinicians must also provide supportive care, especially for patients with autonomic instability (labile blood pressure, hyperpyrexia, hypothermia).
+Providers must also provide supportive care, especially for patients with autonomic instability (labile blood pressure, hyperpyrexia, hypothermia).
 Magnesium is often used in combination with benzodiazepines to manage these complications.
-It should be given IV in the form of a bolus of 5g followed by a continuous infusion at a rate of 2-3 g/hour until the spasm control has been achieved.
+It should be given IV in the form of a bolus of 5 g followed by a continuous infusion at a rate of 2-3 g/hour until the spasm control has been achieved.
 During magnesium infusion, the patellar reflex needs to be monitored; if areflexia develops, the dose should be reduced.
 Morphine is often used to manage high blood pressure.
 Beta-blockers can cause hypotension and death.
 Esmolol in small doses can be used under strict monitoring.

 Providing high-calorie diets to compensate for increased metabolic use from muscle contractions is also important.